Author information (for camera ready papers)

 Full, short, special session, industry, and invited papers will be presented by an oral presentation via Zoom video conferencing.
 For each talk, we ask presenters to upload a video of their presentation before the conference, which will then be played during their scheduled time slot and followed by a live Q&A session with the presenter.
 Required length for the video, upload information, and further details will be announced here within the upcoming weeks.

 Posters/work-in-progress, demos/videos, and invited posters will be presented via a short, 1-min poster teaser video and a poster and/or video demo in the Mozilla Hubs virtual environment.
-Detailed information on how to present there will be announced within the upcoming weeks.
+Detailed information on how to prepare your poster for this environment and how to present there will be announced within the upcoming weeks.

-Workshops will mostly use Zoom video conferencing as well, but might decide on a different options.
-Details will be announced after the workshop deadline has passed.
+Workshops will generally use Zoom video conferencing as well, but might decide on different options.
+Details will be announced sometime after the workshop notification date.